Melanin Man: Critical reception

 The Washington Post opined that "the unimaginative, mechanical dancehall rhythms and dub echoes pander to all the worst musical stereotypes and Mutabaruka's verse is all strident polemics full of abstract nouns with none of the sensual imagery and fresh metaphor of such musical Caribbean poets as Bob Marley and Shinehead."
 The Chicago Tribune admired the "squirmy licks, driving guitar and traditional Rastafarian chants" of "Beware".
 The San Antonio Express-News determined that Melanin Man "plays almost like a reggae/poetry opera."

 The Gazette called the album "surely the most powerful release to date by Jamaica's most powerful dub poet."
 The Hamilton Spectator noted that "it's not all doom and gloom, as the album-ending 'Dance' testifies, but it is sober and serious stuff."
 The Times Colonist praised "the rollicking, church-indicting, ska-conked 'People's Court II'."

-AllMusic wrote that most songs "continue his tradition of unrelenting, pro-Jamaican, pan-African political fare."
 The St. Paul Pioneer Press listed Melanin Man among the best albums of 1994.

+AllMusic wrote that most of the songs "continue his tradition of unrelenting, pro-Jamaican, pan-African political fare."